Steven D. Sanders, P.E., Ph.D. (MSCE ’84, MBA ’90)

 Professional Engineer in Texas and Missisippi

 He is a member of the American Society of Civil Engineers, the American Water Works association, and the Society of American Military Engineers.
 He is on the Greater Dallas Planning Council and provides input and support regarding water resource issues.
-Dr. Sanders writes one of the leading engineering blogs in the United States – Wit and Wisdom of An Engineer.
-He also serves as an adjunct professor at the University of Texas at Arlington.
+Sanders writes one of the leading engineering blogs in the United States – Wit and Wisdom of An Engineer.
+He also serves as an adjunct professor at UTA.